 Bank of Canada raises rates to 0.50%, warns of Russia uncertainty

-The central bank also said Russia's invasion of Ukraine "is a major new source of uncertainty," noting commodity prices had risen sharply and would fuel further inflation, while new supply disruptions could weigh on global growth.

-"Financial market volatility has increased.
-The situation remains fluid," the bank said in its rate decision statement.
+It added that new supply disruptions could weigh on global growth, noting the situation remained fluid.

-The bank now expects inflation to be higher in the near term than in its January projection.
+The situation in Ukraine is putting more pressure on already hot inflation, the bank said, adding it now expects price increases to be higher in the near term than in its January forecast.

 "Price increases have become more pervasive, and measures of core inflation have all risen," it said.
+"Persistently elevated inflation is increasing the risk that longer-run inflation expectations could drift upwards."

+Inflation surged to a 30-year high at 5.1% in January, its 10th consecutive month above the Bank of Canada's 1%-to-3% control range.

 The Bank of Canada also said Canada's rebound from the Omicron variant was "well in train," and that first-quarter growth now looked more solid than previously projected.